MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/ios-objc.md

 [properties setDouble:3.23 forKey:@"LengthMinutes"];
 [appTarget1 trackEvent:@"VideoClicked" withTypedProperties:properties];

-// Create you a second transmission target.
+// Create your second transmission target.
 MSAnalyticsTransmissionTarget *appTarget2 = [MSAnalytics transmissionTargetForToken:@"Your API token 2"];

 // Do a simple trackEvent call for your second target.